A topic from the subject of Biochemistry in Chemistry.

 Structure of Lipids

-Lipids are composed of fatty acids, which are long chains of hydrocarbons with a carboxylic acid group at one end.
-Fatty acids can be saturated (no double bonds) or unsaturated (one or more double bonds).
-The length and degree of saturation of the fatty acids determine the physical properties of the lipid.
+Lipids are broadly categorized based on their structures.
+Many contain fatty acids, which are long hydrocarbon chains with a carboxyl group (-COOH) at one end.
+Fatty acids can be saturated (no double bonds between carbons), monounsaturated (one double bond), or polyunsaturated (two or more double bonds).
+The length and degree of unsaturation of the fatty acids significantly influence the lipid's physical properties, such as melting point and fluidity.

 Classification of Lipids